 4. At Boston’s Brigham and Women’s Hospital, scientists concluded that red wine creates thermogenesis, which raises body temperature by burning more calories.

-7. At Purdue University, it was discovered that red wine contains piceatannol, which actually blocks the growth of fat cells.
+6. At Purdue University, it was discovered that healthy red wine contains piceatannol, which actually blocks the growth of fat cells.
 It also helps fight cancer, heart diseases and neurodegenerative diseases.

 9. Wondering if virgin grape juice has the same benefits?
 A German study proved that wine drinkers lose more weight than grape juice drinkers.

-And there are the other benefits of red wine, like preventing gastric infections, reducing the risk of ovarian cancer, preventing heart disease, strokes and other cognitive disorders (think dementia and Alzheimer’s), cutting the risk of depression and – in the strangest of turnarounds – actually decreasing the prevalence of Non-Alcoholic Fatty Liver Disease (NAFLD).
-But that’s a whole new story for another day.
+And that’s not even all.
+Besides weight loss, other red wine health benefits include preventing gastric infections, reducing the risk of ovarian cancer, preventing heart disease, strokes and other cognitive disorders (think dementia and Alzheimer’s), cutting the risk of depression and – in the strangest of turnarounds – actually decreasing the prevalence of Non-Alcoholic Fatty Liver Disease (NAFLD).

 Red wine also has less natural sugars, while having more iron, potassium, magnesium and bone-friendly phosphorous.